MohGumaa/coinfutura-markets/README.md

     <img src="https://img.shields.io/badge/firebase-ffca28?style=for-the-badge&logo=firebase&logoColor=black" alt="firebase" />
   </div>

-  <h3 align="center">CoinFutura Market</h3>
+  <h3 align="center">Cryptofrontnews Market</h3>

 </div>

 ## <a name="introduction">🤖 Introduction</a>

-This is a comprehensive specification for building <a href="https://coinfutura.com" target="_blank"><b>CoinFutura Market Dashboard</b></a> - a full-featured cryptocurrency market platform with multiple distinct systems including market listings, comparison tools, exchange data, airdrops, launchpad projects, and ETF tracking.
-The spec calls for a modern dark theme with neon-blue accents, similar to coinfutura Markets.. all built using Next.js.
+This is a comprehensive specification for building <a href="https://cryptofrontnews.com" target="_blank"><b>Cryptofrontnews Market Dashboard</b></a> - a full-featured cryptocurrency market platform with multiple distinct systems including market listings, comparison tools, exchange data, airdrops, launchpad projects, and ETF tracking.
+The spec calls for a modern dark theme with neon-blue accents, similar to Cryptofrontnews Markets.. all built using Next.js.

 ## <a name="tech-stack">⚙️ Tech Stack</a>